Spectrum FAQ

 If you have forgotten your Spectrum membership number or lost your welcome email, the issue can be easily remedied.

-Simply head to our Membership Update page and select the first section for lost membership numbers.
+Simply head to our Lost Membership page and complete the very simple form covering your basic information.
 This will drop through to the team, and they will be in touch to confirm once they have checked your details.

 Your Spectrum membership number starts with the letters SC and is followed by up to 6 numbers.